CarawaysClass/carawaysclass.github.io/itse 2302/md copy/itse2302-2018-syllabus.md

 > Professor Caraway:

->I am Angela Ford from your BCIS 1305 (Business Computer Apps) class, and I have a question about this week’s assignment.
+>I am Angela Ford from your ITSE 1311 (Beginning Web Programming) class, and I have a question about this week’s assignment.
 I thought that we needed to complete both sections, am I correct?
 Can you please help me?

 >Angela Ford

 ### Office Visits
-I currently live several hours from Houston so I am not in my campus office  that often.
-I am always happy to set up a "virtual" visit using WebEx or a phone call.
+I currently live several hours from Houston so I am not in my campus office  on a daily basis.
+I am always happy to set up a "virtual" visit, though, using WebEx or a phone call.
 During the semester, I do schedule occasional visits to campus - usually one or two days a month.
 If you do want to meet in person, please let me know via Slack and I will review my upcoming visit calendar to determine if we can meet at a time that is convenient.

 ### Attendance